How I Got Our Bahamas Health Visas And Surprised My GF With An Unforgettable Trip

 After a couple of quick searches, I discovered that all travelers to the Bahamas must apply for the Bahamas Health Visa, a program that the Bahamas government implemented to deal with the spread of Covid19 through the island chain, while still being able to allow tourists and issue Tourist visas (if your nationality requires a visa that is).

-The only major obstacle that I saw was getting Lily to get a PCR test result without raising her suspicions, as the process of getting a Bahamas Health Visa is pretty simple, even though there was a moment or two that caused my blood pressure to rise, albeit ever so slightly.
+The only major obstacle that I saw was getting Simone to get a PCR test result without raising her suspicions, as the process of getting a Bahamas Health Visa is pretty simple, even though there was a moment or two that caused my blood pressure to rise, albeit ever so slightly.
 But I’m getting ahead of myself…

 First I’ll list all of the entry requirements we needed to obtain our Bahamas Health Visas.
 Hopefully, this will save you a lot of time, as I was caught unawares by some of the requirements and it made the application process a little bit more tricky.

 How To Travel To The Bahamas During The Covid19 Pandemic.

 In order to travel to the Bahamas, you’ll need a Bahamas Health Visa, as well as your normal Bahamas Tourist Visa if your nationality requires one.
 I also read that if you are traveling to the Bahamas as a resident of the US (ie. a Green Card holder), you’ll need to present your Green Card or relevant visa authorities.